MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/manage-variables.md

 ![The current variables' values displayed in the Variables pane.](media\variables-pane\variables-pane-run-values.png)

-## Renaming a variable
+## Renaming a desktop variable

-To rename a flow variable, make a right-click on its name in the **Variables** pane and select **Rename**.
+To rename a desktop flow variable, make a right-click on its name in the **Variables** pane and select **Rename**.
 The name of the variable will be updated in all its occurrences.

 ![The Rename option for flow variables.](media\renaming-variables\rename-flow-variabe.png)